joshjaysalazar/iRacingSafetyCarGenerator/README.md

 * The current lap is noted to be able to offset any of the events in the procedure accordingly.
 * We wait until the lead car has done enough laps under Safety Car before throwing wave arounds.
 This is configured through the "Laps before wave arounds" setting.
-* "Laps under safety car"
+* Based on the "Laps under safety car" setting, we will signal how many laps are left before green.
+* We wait for the green flag to be shown before starting to monitor for events again.

 #### Wave arounds